Digital credentials are available for all current KU faculty, staff, and student staff.

 KU uses DigiCert certificates for email signing and encryption.
-Because the root is widely distributed you can digitally sign email to anyone—on or off campus—with no special setup required by the recipient.
+Because the DigiCert root is widely distributed, you can digitally sign email to anyone—on or off campus—with no special setup required by the recipient.

 Whether you already use encryption or are signing up for the first time, use the three steps below to set up email encryption with DigiCert certificates.

-Note: All KU-based certificates expired on October 1, 2011.
-If you currently have KU encryption credentials and have encrypted email in any of your mailboxes be sure to leave the expiring credentials in place for reading email encrypted with them.
-This will not interfere with installing and configuring DigiCert credentials.
+Note: All KU-based certificates (used prior to DigiCert) expired on October 1, 2011.
+If you currently have KU encryption credentials and have encrypted email in any of your mailboxes be sure to leave the expired credentials in place for reading email encrypted with them.
+This will not interfere with installing and configuring DigiCert certificates.

 - Outlook (2007, 2010, 2011, 2013)

 - Outlook Web Access (OWA) (requires Internet Explorer (IE) with S/MIME extension)

 Set up email encryption and digital signing

 1. Request DigiCert KU digital credentials.
 This requires a KU Online ID.You will receive two separate emails from DigiCert.
 Read the instructions for this step BEFORE opening the emails.
 Use Internet Explorer (on Windows) or Safari (on Macintosh) to process the links in the emails you receive in this step.
 If you use Firefox, you will need to manually export the certificates it generates, and then import them for use with Outlook.